|Date||June 07, 2017|

 Ambient Luminescence is without any focus.
 The details are dissolved.
 Its a comfortable light that helps us relax.

 In Kelly's words: "Ambient luminescence is the uninterrupted light of a snowy morning in the open country.
 It is foglight at sea in a small boat, it is twilight haze on a wide river where shore and water and sky are indistinguishable.
 It is in any art gallery with strip-lighted walls, translucent ceiling, and white floor.
 Ambient light produces shadowless illumination.
-It minimizes form and bulk.”
+It minimises form and bulk.”

 Play of Brilliants is the decoration, its the icing on the cake.
 Its the addition to the architectural environment.